Delicious Meatball Kofta Curry

 - In a pan or cast-iron skillet, saute onions in oil until translucent.
 Add ginger and garlic.
 Cook for another 30 seconds.

 - Add the tomato paste, followed by the curry powder.
-Saute another 2 minutes adding the coconut cream in two batches to prevent the spices from burning.
-Pro tip - When cooking spices you want to cook on low heat with a little liquid to prevent them from burning.
+Saute for another 2 minutes, adding the coconut cream in two batches to prevent the spices from burning.

 - Once the curry comes to a boil, lower the heat to a simmer and gently drop the meatballs one at a time.

-- Cover the pot and let simmer on medium-low for about 10 minutes.
-Open the pan and stir the meatballs so they are flipped over to the other sides.
+- Cover the pot and let it simmer on medium-low for about 10 minutes.
+Open the pan and stir the meatballs so they are flipped over to the other side.
 Cover and cook another 10 minutes on medium-low heat.

 - Enjoy!